zhuchcn/pubmed-bib/README.md

 A reference record in BibTex format will be printed in terminal.

 ```
-The BibTex for the reference with PMID=30440093 is:
 @article{park2018evaluation,
     title={Evaluation of gastric microbiome and metagenomic function in patients with intestinal metaplasia using 16S rRNA gene sequencing},
     author={Park, Chan Hyuk and Lee, A-Reum and Lee, Yu-Ra and Eun, Chang Soo and Lee, Sang Kil and Han, Dong Soo},